Kerali/PlatformerGame2.0/README.md

-# Platformer Game
+# Tani: The Platformer

 ## Description

-This repository is used for the subject Game Development cursed in CITM TTC UPC
+Welcome to "Tani: The Platformer"!
+A new brand game developed by Víctor Jara for the subject Game Development cursed in CITM UPC (TTC-Barcelona).

+Prepare to get into a new world while you control Tani, an astronaut who is visiting different worlds to discover treasures.
+Will you help him to get them?

 ## Key Features